dividor/taxoadapt/README.md

 ### Using Excel Files as Dataset

-Instead of using predefined datasets, you can provide your own Excel file with custom data:
+Instead of using predefined datasets, you can provide your own Excel file with custom data, for example:

 ```bash
 python main.py \